hisarandre/microservice-assessment/README.md

 ### Run local

-0. First, clone the Patient repository
+0. First, clone the Assessment repository

    To launch the application, you can follow these steps: